Skip to content

 Hwy-120 Entrance to Chinese Camp

 Chinese Camp was originally settled by Chinese miners who had been employed by an English company and brought over from China to Stockton.
 In 1849, they were brought to a camp called Campo Salvado but experienced so much harassment that they fled to a nearby camp.
-That camp, originally called Camp Washington, became known as Chinese Camp when many additional Chinese men came to stay.
+The camp, originally called Camp Washington, became known as Chinese Camp.

 Rumor has it, these historical buildings are owned by an old lady who is unwilling to sell.
 It is a shame to see them slowly decay over time.